 Here are 8 road trip safety tips from a family who travels a lot!
-What to bring and how to prepare for a long road trip to stay safe along the way.
+What to bring, what to do in case of an emergency, and how to prepare for a long road trip to stay safe along the way.
+Free checklist to ensure your car is ready and how to keep your kids busy along the way too.

 This.
 Is.
 Us.